apache/skywalking/docs/en/api/metrics-query-expression.md

 ### Binary Operation Rules
 The following table listed if the difference result types of the input expressions could do this operation and the result type after the operation.
 The expression could on the left or right side of the operator.
+**Note**: If the expressions on both sides of the operator are the `TIME_SERIES_VALUES with labels`, they should have the same labels for calculation.

 | Expression              | Expression                | Yes/No | ExpressionResultType     |
 |-------------------------|---------------------------|--------|--------------------------|